5 Reasons Why You Should Ban Shoes in the House

 You’ll have one less thing to lose

 Implemented a no-shoes house?
 Congratulations, you just did the last-ever search for your kid’s missing rain boot!
 From now on, everything will be right where he left it—by the door.
 Designate a shoe mat or, for a more permanent solution (and extra seating!), install a bench with shoe racks or cubbies below.
 Try this handy shoe cubbie bench.
-And this is how often you should clean everything in your house.

 Tips for Having a Shoe-Free Home